chaseruskin/orbit/docs/src/topic/dst.md

 Namespace pollution can lead to _namespace clashes_.
 As you define more primary design units at the same scope, you are more likely to have two things that accidently have the same name.
 This is at the core the problem we are going to solve, because HDL compilers and synthesizers are not built to gracefully handle clashes and will error out when a primary design unit at the same scope has multiple definitions.

 In VHDL/Verilog, a common example of a namespace clash is when different files define an entity/module by the same name, which may have different behaviors.
-Namespace clashes may start to appear when a higher-level ip requires the same entity/module from an ip but as different versions throughout its dependency tree.
+Namespace clashes may start to appear when a project requires the same entity/module from one particular project but as multiple different versions throughout its dependency tree.

 ## Approach